localoptimum/sandman/README.md

 "samples" the size of the moderators.
 A 24 hour SANS simulation then runs in about a second.

-Then I learned that Jan Saroun had was first to do this and built bidrectionality into his simres code.
+Then I learned that Jan Saroun was first to do this and built bidrectionality into his simres code.
 I remember that we discussed the problem together at the ILL back in 2008, and how adjoint raytracing is basically Bayes' theorem.
 I was sure he told